Dre Campbell Farm

 9. Sticky Traps

-Sticky traps are another effective method to control western conifer seed bugs.
+Sticky traps are another practical method for controlling western conifer seed bugs.

 10. Seal Gaps and Any Openings to Your House

-Also, check for any openings around utility lines, vents, and chimneys, and seal them as well.
+Also, check for any openings around utility lines, vents, and chimneys, and seal them.

 Takeaway